PreXident/Replayer/README.txt

 0.11
-You can now jump to any date within save game, but log content is replaced, not appended
+You can now jump to any date within save game, but log content is replaced, not appended Added selectable provinces, info and events related to the selected province are displayed in a separated log

 0.10
 Added focus feature in settings to display only controller and owner changes related to a certain tag (set before loading a save!)